ciscops/cml-custom-images/README.md

 ## Build system

 To start, you need an image "builder" system.
 I used an Ubuntu 20.04 VM, although the same basic steps should work with any Linux system.
+A Vagrantfile is included that will bring up an Ubuntu 20.04 VM with the required packages.
 You could conceivably use the CML2 system itself (which is currently based on CentOS 8), but I would NOT recommend it.
 CML2 uses KVM for virtualization under the covers, but you would need to install some additional software packages from an admin shell.

 The rest of this document assumes an Ubuntu 20.04 build system.
 The system should have a reasonable amount of free disk space, say at least 20GB+, depending on how big your custom images might get.
 I would also recommend at least 4-8GB